OpenPrinting/openprinting.github.io/_posts/2021-03-05-OpenPrinting News - March 2021.md

 **The [PostScript Printer Application](https://github.com/OpenPrinting/ps-printer-app) is also in the [Snap Store](https://snapcraft.io/ps-printer-app) now!**

 You can simply install it now and it is immediately ready to use, no manual connection of any interfaces is requiredas [everything got approved](https://forum.snapcraft.io/t/request-postscript-printer-application-snap-ps-printer-app-auto-connection-to-avahi-control-raw-usb-interfaces/).
 After installation you only need to set up your printers via the web interface or command line interface.
 If needed you can also upload your own PPD file into the Application.
 See the [README.md](https://github.com/OpenPrinting/ps-printer-app/blob/master/README.md) for detailed instructions.

+**Update**

+**Call for Testing**

+I have now posted a "[Call for Testing](https://discourse.ubuntu.com/t/cups-snap-call-for-testing/)" for both the CUPS Snap and the PostScript Printer Application on [Discourse](https://discourse.ubuntu.com/c/desktop/snap-store/).
+Please try everything out, following the instructions and post your experience there.

 The only new feature added after the February news post is: